-Creating and decorating a DIY thankful tree with marbled clay gratitude leaves is a Thanksgiving craft that kids and adults can make together.
-(First published November 5, 2017; this post is updated and republished to improve the content.)
+Creating and decorating a DIY thankful tree with marbled clay gratitude leaves is a fun Thanksgiving craft that kids and adults can enjoy making together.

 How to Make a Thanksgiving Thankful Tree with Clay Gratitude Leaves

-Creating a DIY thankful tree is a Thanksgiving tradition the whole family can enjoy.
-You might also enjoy this list of Thanksgiving traditions and fun ways to give thanks this holiday season.
-Cultivate an attitude of gratitude in your home or classroom with a bare branch tree that your family or students can decorate with hand-stamped or hand-written marbled clay gratitude leaves.
+Creating a DIY thankful tree is a Thanksgiving tradition that the whole family, classroom, or office can enjoy.
+Try this new family tradition with the easy DIY below.
+You may also enjoy this list of Thanksgiving traditions and fun ways to express gratitude this holiday season.
+Cultivate an attitude of gratitude in your home, classroom, or workplace with a bare-branched tree that your family or students can decorate with hand-stamped or hand-written marbled clay gratitude leaves.

-First, teach your children about thankfulness with these fun gratitude activities and crafts for kids.
+First, teach your children, friends, and relatives about thankfulness with these fun gratitude activities and crafts for kids.
 Or download this Thankful Turkey Printable or the “I Am Grateful” gratitude journal printable to get them thinking about each of the blessings in their lives.

 DIY Thankful Tree Craft Supplies: